-- 9.45.1 Contractor vehicles will not be permitted into ONT Air Operations Areas (AOA) without permission of the OIAA or authorized representative.
+- a.
+Contractor vehicles will not be permitted into ONT Air Operations Areas (AOA) without permission of the OIAA or authorized representative.
 A Letter of Approval is required prior to any construction, or associated vehicles, being approved on the AOA.
-Construction vehicles must display a valid Monthly Airfield Access Permit and meet, as a minimum, the following requirements: - 9.45.1.1 A Construction Inspector must be present during all phases of OIAA contracted construction activity. - 9.45.1.2 Construction activity on ONT Aircraft Movement Areas (AMA) requires daily approval from ONT Airport Operations, (909) 544-5454, with construction safety briefings conducted daily and prior to starting work on the AMA.
-Airport Operations personnel escort may be necessary during the hours of construction. - 9.45.1.3 Construction contractors working within the AOA, who also need to operate vehicles on the AMA (runways, taxiways), aircraft aprons and cargo ramp areas shall furnish flag personnel for vehicle traffic signaling as required by ONT.
+Construction vehicles must display a valid Monthly Airfield Access Permit and meet, as a minimum, the following requirements: - 1) A FETS Construction Inspector must be present during all phases of OIAA contracted construction activity. - 2) Construction activity on ONT Aircraft Movement Areas (AMA) requires daily approval from ONT Airside Operations, (909) 214-7682 or (909) 214-7683, with construction safety briefings conducted daily and prior to starting work on the AMA.
+Airside Operations personnel escort may be necessary during the hours of construction. - 3) Construction contractors working within the AOA, who also need to operate vehicles on the AMA (runways, taxiways), aircraft aprons and cargo ramp areas shall furnish flag personnel for vehicle traffic signaling as required by ONT.

-9.45.1.4 Construction contractors working on the airport requiring frequent access to the AOA through gates, not normally granted via ONT Secured Area Access Points, shall furnish guard personnel to control such gates and prevent access to the AOA by unauthorized persons and vehicles.
+4) Construction contractors working on the airport requiring frequent access to the AOA through gates, not normally granted via ONT Secured Area Access Points, shall furnish guard personnel to control such gates and prevent access to the AOA by unauthorized persons and vehicles.

-9.46 Construction Vehicle Flag Requirements
+9.46 Construction Vehicle Flag Requirements:

-- 9.46.1 Contractors shall furnish 3' x 3' orange/white checkered flags affixed to the highest point of all construction-related and oversized vehicles as follows: - 9.46.1.1 On all vehicles and/or equipment not equipped with a continuously operating yellow beacon. - 9.46.1.2 On all vehicles and/or equipment that are parked or operated adjacent to any runway, taxiway/taxilane, aircraft maneuvering area, aircraft parking position or passenger terminal gate. - 9.46.1.3 On all vehicles traveling on ONT approved haul routes and AOA roadways. - 9.46.1.4 On all contractors' vehicles utilized to escort sub-contractors on AOA roadways, aircraft aprons and cargo ramps. - 9.46.1.5 On all cranes (at highest point) during daylight hours; at night crane owner/operators shall add a steady red light (minimum of 100 watts) atop while the crane boom while raised.
-Note: all cranes operated within five (5) statute miles of an airport require an FAA 7460-1 Aeronautical Study be conducted and approved prior to operation. - 9.46.2 Certain AOA construction vehicles do not require orange/white checkered flags by meeting all of the following conditions: The vehicles are not oversized, are properly marked with company logos on both sides, will travel only on marked roadways to/from aircraft aprons, cargo ramps, and will be parked clear of all aircraft maneuvering areas, aircraft parking positions and passenger terminal gates.
+a.
+Contractors shall furnish 3' x 3' orange/white checkered flags affixed to the highest point of all construction-related and oversized vehicles as follows:

+- 1) On all vehicles and/or equipment not equipped with a continuously operating yellow beacon. - 2) On all vehicles and/or equipment that are parked or operated adjacent to any runway, taxiway/taxilane, aircraft maneuvering area, aircraft parking position or passenger terminal gate. - 3) On all vehicles traveling on ONT approved haul routes and AOA roadways. - On all contractors' vehicles utilized to escort subcontractors on AOA roadways, aircraft aprons and cargo ramps. - 5) On all cranes (at highest point) during daylight hours; at night crane owner/operators shall add a steady red light (minimum of 100 watts) atop while the crane boom while raised.
+Note: all cranes operated within five (5) statute miles of an airport require an FAA 7460-1 Aeronautical Study be conducted and approved prior to operation. - b.
+Certain AOA construction vehicles do not require orange/white checkered flags by meeting all of the following conditions: The vehicles are not oversized, are properly marked with company logos on both sides, will travel only on marked roadways to/from aircraft aprons, cargo ramps, and will be parked clear of all aircraft maneuvering areas, aircraft parking positions and passenger terminal gates.

-9.47 Compliance and Enforcement of Motor Vehicle Operations Rules and Regulations
+9.47 Compliance and Enforcement of Motor Vehicle Operations Rules and Regulations:

-- 9.47.1 All persons, while on the Airport, shall comply with all lawful orders or directives given by representatives of OPD Airport Bureau and Airport Operations.
-This obligation also applies to orders issued by persons exercising legal powers within the scope and course of their employment and duties; i.e., OFD Station 10, City of Ontario Police (OPD) and Fire Departments (OFD), and Divisions of the Department of Homeland Security (DHS); including, Federal Aviation Administration (FAA), U.S. Customs and Border Protection (CBP), Transportation Security Administration (TSA), and related DHS Law Enforcement Agencies. - 9.47.2 Violations of these Rules and Regulations may lead to temporary suspension or permanent revocation of the privilege to operate a motor vehicle on the AOA or at ONT overall.
-Any OPD Airport Bureau, ONT Airport Operations, or other OIAA representative designated by the ONT CEO or his/her authorized representative, shall have authority to enforce these Rules and Regulations. - 9.47.3 Many of the Rules and Regulations applicable to the operation of motor vehicles at ONT are contained in the statutes of the State of California Vehicle Code and the City of Ontario Municipal Code.
+- a.
+All persons, while on the Airport, shall comply with all lawful orders or directives given by representatives of OPD Airport Bureau and Airside Operations.
+This obligation also applies to orders issued by persons exercising legal powers within the scope and course of their employment and duties; i.e., OFD Station 10, City of Ontario Police (OPD) and Fire Departments (OFD), and Divisions of the Department of Homeland Security (DHS); including, Federal Aviation Administration (FAA), U.S. Customs and Border Protection (CBP), Transportation Security Administration (TSA), and related DHS Law Enforcement Agencies. - b.
+Violations of these Rules and Regulations may lead to temporary suspension or permanent revocation of the privilege to operate a motor vehicle on the AOA or at ONT overall.
+Any OPD Airport c.
+Many of the Rules and Regulations applicable to the operation of motor vehicles at ONT are contained in the statutes of the State of California Vehicle Code and the City of Ontario Municipal Code.